Renuka Chowdhury

-Renuka Chowdhury (born - 13 August 1954) is an Indian politician and a member of the Rajya Sabha representing Indian National Congress. she represented the political party in the Rajya Sabha from Andhra Pradesh and currently in Telangana.
+Renuka Chowdhury (born 13 August 1954) is an Indian politician and a member of Parliament (Rajya Sabha) representing Indian National Congress.
+She represented the political party in the Rajya Sabha from Andhra Pradesh and currently in Telangana.
 She has also served as the Union minister of State (Independent Charge) for Ministry of Women and Child Development and Tourism in the Government of India.